rezanematirad/Time-Series-Forecasting-/README.md

 - [License](#license)

 ## Data
-These datasets are commonly used for benchmarking time series forecasting models in academic research and competitions like like temperature, electricity, transportation, weather, and health.
+These datasets are commonly used for benchmarking time series forecasting models in academic research and competitions, covering domains like temperature, electricity, transportation, weather, and health.
 See the table below for details.

 | Dataset      | Number of columns | Prediction Horizon  | Train/Validation/Test Size | Frequency | Domain       |
 |--------------|-------------------|---------------------|----------------------------|-----------|--------------|